- Construction is scheduled to begin in late March.

 A wider, safer bridge that accommodates today's traffic and meets current federal seismic, flood and structural standards.

-- Safety: Improves safety and drivability by constructing a wider roadway, and installing concrete barriers and new bridge railings.
+- Safety: Constructs a wider roadway, and installs concrete barriers and new bridge railings.

-- Mobility: Provides a wider structure for motorists and allows traffic to flow smoothly across the bridge without delay.
+- Mobility: The wider structure allows traffic to flow smoothly across the bridge without delay.

 What is the project timeline?